 Birthdays are different for everyone.
-Some people will micromanage every detail of an entire weekend, and others will request to crawl in a hole with the lights off and Enya playing on loop until the day is over.
-No matter how you choose to celebrate another lap around the sun, you and your crew have to eat at some point.
+Some people will micromanage every detail of an entire weekend, and others will crawl into a dark basement and play Enya on loop until the day is over.
+No matter how or with whom you choose to celebrate another lap around the sun, you have to eat at some point.
 Here’s where.

 Mamnoon has really good Middle Eastern food, and we know you forget about it sometimes.
-Then you catch yourself thinking about it and nostalgia kicks in and for a second you’re sad.
-But unlike those acid-wash skinny jeans you loved in college, Mamnoon isn’t going anywhere, and making reservations is easy - so cling to it all you want, especially for your birthday.
-It’s modern and sleek and upscale, and the mezze plates like lemony hummus and baba ghanoush and fresh-baked pita are perfect for sharing with a large group of people who will never let you forget you wore acid-wash skinny jeans in college.
+Then you catch yourself, nostalgia kicks in, and for a second you’re sad.
+But unlike those acid-wash skinny jeans you wore in 2008, Mamnoon isn’t going anywhere, and making a reservation is easy.
+So cling to it all you want, especially for your birthday.
+It’s sleek, upscale, and the mezze plates are perfect for sharing with a large group of people who will never let you forget you wore acid-wash skinny jeans in 2008.

-Going to Shaker + Spear is like eating inside a Crate & Barrel, they have great seafood, and they also may have the nicest staff ever.
-And they’re all very well-dressed.
-Call ahead and reserve the large round table for eight, order some parmesan truffle fries, charred brussels sprouts, prawns with old bay butter, and bruleed mac and cheese.
+Shaker + Spear has great seafood, decor, and quite possibly the nicest staff ever.
+Call ahead and reserve the large round table for eight, and order some snacks like parmesan truffle fries, prawns with old bay butter, and bruleed mac and cheese.
+And if you’d rather have a nice piece of fish, you can do that here, too.
 When you’re done, keep the party going with cocktails at Pennyroyal next door, or at Some Random Bar two blocks down.
-Or both.
-Because it’s your birthday.
+Or both, because it’s your birthday.

-Bizzarro Italian Cafe is part circus horror movie set, part awesome checkerboard-tablecloth Italian joint.
+Bizzarro Italian Cafe is part circus horror movie set, part checkerboard-tablecloth Italian spot.
 We were skeptical of the fact that there are more chandeliers than a Home Depot showroom, and that the menu has an entree called, “choose your own chicken adventure.”
-But the weird carnival props hanging from the ceiling paired with Bizzarro’s really solid handmade pastas just work.
-This spot is perfect for weeknight birthday dinners with a big group of friends who won’t mind the bicycle dangling above them or the creepy radio static that plays in the bathroom.
-A couple bottles of red + pappardelle with mushrooms and cream = a very happy birthday.
+But the weird carnival props hanging from the ceiling paired with really solid housemade pastas just work.
+Bizzarro is perfect for weeknight birthday dinners with a big group of friends who won’t mind the bicycle dangling above them or the creepy radio static that plays in the bathroom.

-If you have a summer birthday, you probably have rooftop tostadas and margaritas on the brain.
-Mezcaleria Oaxaca is the cool taqueria that just read your mind.
-With handmade tortillas, a menu that will please just about anyone, an encyclopedic selection of mezcal, and a great view of the Cap Hill sunset, we could weep.
+If you’re planning a summer birthday, you probably have rooftop tacos and margaritas on the brain.
+Mezcaleria Oaxaca is the taqueria that just read your mind.
+With carne asada, rosé sangria on tap, and a great view of the Cap Hill sunset, we could weep.
 But we won’t, because nothing ruins a birthday like the guy who’s crying into the guacamole.

 Pizza has been a sacred birthday meal since the dawn of Chuck E. Cheese.
-Serious Pie is where to go to experience the same joy, but with ambience and food fit for grown-ass people.
-You can reserve the semi-private “kitchen table” for up to 22 people - and when it comes time to order, skip the starters, do not pass go, do not collect $200.
-Split one of each pizza on the menu, but you might want to keep the fennel sausage/bell pepper/provolone pie to yourself.
+Serious Pie is where to go to experience the same joy, but with ambience and food fit for grown adults.
+You can reserve the semi-private “kitchen table” for up to 22 people, and when it comes time to order, skip the starters.
+Just split one of each pizza on the menu, but you might want to keep the fennel sausage/bell pepper/provolone pie to yourself.

-When you don’t want to spend your birthday at this month’s hottest hotspot, Tamarind Tree is where you go.
-This ID spot is perfect for a low-key group dinner, and the Vietnamese menu goes way beyond pho and vermicelli bowls (get the grilled pork fried rice).
-During the gray months that make you sad for no reason, grab a table next to the indoor fire pit, and the moment the sun comes out, eat on the patio next to the waterfall.
+When you don’t want to spend your birthday at the club, Tamarind Tree is a calm alternative.
+This ID spot is perfect for a low-key group dinner, and the Vietnamese menu goes way beyond pho and bun cha bowls.
+During the gray months that make you sad for no reason, grab a table next to the indoor fire pit.
+The moment the sun comes out, eat on the patio next to the waterfall.
 Oh, and the seven courses of beef for two?
-There’s your birthday order.
+That’s your birthday order.